eamonwong/SelfieStar/README.md

 # SelfieStar
 Welcome to SelfieStar!
 This Python-based endeavor focuses on creating a user-friendly experience by automatically detecting smiles through a webcam feed and capturing delightful selfies on demand.
-The implementation involves leveraging the OpenCV library and utilizing a pre-trained Haar-cascade to identify key features of a smile.
+The implementation involves leveraging the OpenCV library and utilising a pre-trained Haar-cascade to identify key features of a smile.

 Features and Implementation
 Smile Detection Algorithm: